 This module is concerned with the manner in which people differ on characteristics such as personality, intelligence, self-esteem and gender identity.
-The role of heredity and the environment as causal factors in shaping key facets of our individuality will be examined as will some methodological issues relating to the measurement of these life-long, personal attributes.
+The role of heredity and the environment as casual factors in shaping key facets of our individuality will be examined as will some methodological issues relating to the measurement of these life-long, personal attributes.

-ELEMENTS OF ASSESSMENT Use HESA KIS definitions]
+ELEMENTS OF ASSESSMENT [Use HESA KIS definitions] - see Definitions of Elements and Components of

-WRITTEN EXAMINATION COURSEWORK PRACTICAL
+Assessment

-E1 (Examination) 40% C1 60% P1
+E1 (Examination) 40% C1 (Coursework) 60%

-(Coursework) (Practical)

-E2 (Clinical A1 (Generic
+E2 (Clinical Examination) A1 (Generic assessment)

-Examination) Assessment)

-T1 (Test)
+T1 (Test) P1 (Practical)

-SUBJECT ASSESSMENT PANEL Group to which module should be linked: Psychology with Criminology
+SUBJECT ASSESSMENT PANEL to which module should be linked: Psychology and Criminology

-- Evaluate theories of personality, - Describe how intelligence is measured, validated and used to predict performance; - Understand the social nature of gender and self-esteem.
+- Evaluate theories of personality - Describe how intelligence is measured, validated and used to predict performance;

+• Understand the social nature of gender and self-esteem.